klauer/epics-sumo-mirror/doc/index.rst

   `EPICS <http://www.aps.anl.gov/epics>`_ support modules.

-- The program fetches module source code from various sources, directories, tar files or version control systems (currently git, mercurial, darcs and subversion).
+- The program fetches module source code from various sources, directories, tar files or version control systems (currently git, mercurial, darcs, subversion and cvs).

 - If a set of support modules is to be used in an application a RELEASE is generated with all the relevant paths.